mrbarge/hugo-site/content/posts/failed-game-dev-2/index.md

 well.
 No music - that would spoil the atmosphere.
 Cool.
 ```

-Sure, it seemed like a good idea at the time, but as any _Call of Duty_ player can attest, the only thing microphones have brought to gaming is the ability for anonymous twelve-year-olds to hurl endless obscenities in your face.
+Sure, it seemed like a good idea at the time, but as any _Call of Duty_ player can attest, the only thing microphones have brought to gaming is the ability for anonymous twelve-year-olds to call me a variety of slurs I simply can't repeat here.

 Just like the Hindenburg, so too did the plans for "SWAT" begin to slowly crash and burn, with my interest waning and the diary transforming into an often-cringeworthy fest of teenage angst.